-- 3.36 Magnitude requires consideration of size, scale, geographical extent, duration, and reversibility. - 3.37 The majority of the site would change from traditional crops and ploughed soils, to comprise hard surfacing on elevated panels.
+3.39 Magnitude requires consideration of size, scale, geographical extent, duration, and reversibility.

+- 3.40 The majority of the site would change from traditional crops and ploughed soils, to comprise hard surfacing on elevated panels.
 These built features would affect the character and openness of the undeveloped landscape that currently occupies the area to the north of the M6, and would interrupt views.
 This area is characterised by undeveloped rural farmland, which would be changed to built structures, affecting the character of the landscape both within the site itself and across the land that rises to the east up to the B4098 and up to Green End Road to the west.
 This is an area some 2-3km from west to east and around 2km from north to south in dimension, with the site being approximately 1km by 1km within this.
-As such an area of some square 5-6km would be characterised by the development. - 3.38 The development is described as temporary, but it is understood that this is a duration of 40 years.
+As such an area of some square 5-6km would be characterised by the development. - 3.41 The development is described as temporary, but it is understood that this is a duration of 40 years.
 It is somewhat misleading to describe such a long time period as this as temporary.
-I would describe the effects as long term, but reversible. - 3.39 The applicant considers the magnitude of change to range from high/medium at the site level during construction, to medium upon completion, and medium/low at year 15.
+I would describe the effects as long term, but reversible. - 3.42 The applicant considers the magnitude of change to range from high/medium at the site level during construction, to medium upon completion, and medium/low at year 15.
 They consider that there would be no magnitude of change to site features none at construction, completion or at year 15.
 This suggests a fundamental misunderstanding of what a landscape feature is.
-The dome of farmland that characterises the landscape in this area is the feature of the landscape, and this will be entirely covered in solar panels. - 3.40 I consider the magnitude of effect on the landscape of the site to be understated.
-At a site and its context level, I would expect the magnitude of change to be high at construction and upon

-- completion, reducing to high-medium at year 15.
-The whole of the site will be altered, across ten fields, and this effect will remain the case in the longer term. - 3.41 At a wider scale, in terms of LCA 7 Church End to Corley Arden Hills and Valleys, magnitude is judged by the appellant as low at all stages.
+The dome of farmland that characterises the landscape in this area is the feature of the landscape, and this will be entirely covered in solar panels. - 3.43 I consider the magnitude of effect on the landscape of the site to be understated.
+At a site and its context level, I would expect the magnitude of change to be high/medium at construction and upon completion, reducing to medium at year 15.
+The whole of the site will be altered, across ten fields, and this effect will remain the case in the longer term. - 3.44 At a wider scale, in terms of LCA 7 Church End to Corley Arden Hills and Valleys, magnitude is judged by FPCR as low at all stages.
 Clearly only a part of the LCA will be directly affected, and a part indirectly affected through changes to its outlook, but it will include effects on the "rolling hills and valleys", the "mixed agricultural landscape with an ancient pattern of small fields", and the "more open network of large arable fields" which are recognised as key characteristics.
-It would be more transparent to recognise that there will be a medium magnitude of change across a geographical area of some 5-6 square km, and that this will remain the case in the longer term.
-I also disagree that there would be such contained effects on the character of the landscape.
+Pegasus consider that effects would be negligible.
+It would be more transparent to recognise that there will be a medium magnitude of change across a geographical area of some 5-6 square km, in particular to the north, east and west of the site, and that this will remain the case in the longer term.
+I disagree that there would be such contained effects on the character of the landscape.